Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- operator (string): "+", "-", "*", "/";
+- operator (instruction): "+", "-", "*", "/";
-- left (string) - id of the context.
+- left (context) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- right (string) - id of the context.
+- right (context) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## ++, --